NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 should use a consistent style throughout.
 The code should appear as if it were written by a single person.

+NOTE: There is a tool, [fprettify](https://github.com/pseewald/fprettify), for automatically formatting Fortran code.
+However, its output does not comply with this style guide so we do not recommend its use for contributions to this repository.

 We ask collaborators to follow these style guidelines when modifying existing code, or contributing new code to this repository.
 Pull request reviewers may ask collaborators to fix style violations as a condition of approval.